 The symptoms of postpartum psychosis fluctuate, and you will experience periods of feeling very good, followed by periods of profound sadness or rage, much like a person with bipolar.
-At times you may feel normal, but that should not fool you into thinking that you are now well.
+At times you may feel normal and not experience symptoms, but that should not fool you into thinking that you don’t have depression.

 What Causes the Postpartum Depression?

-Several factors, when combined, can cause the disorder.
+Several factors, when combined, can cause postpartum depression.
 These factors include stress, family history, personality, hormonal changes, inadequate sleep, poor diet, changes in thyroid levels, and difficult experiences in life.
 Sleep deprivation caused by insomnia is a significant contributor to postpartum depression.

 10 Ways to Deal with Postpartum Depression

-Physical activity is believed to play a big part in fighting postpartum depression.
+Physical activity is believed to play a big part in the treatment of postpartum depression.
 This means that you can ease the effects of postpartum depression by exercising.
 Exercise will also help you to improve your psychological well being, relieve stress, and make your abdominal muscles stronger.